adamdebrouwere/adam-debrouwere-capstone-booktale/README.md

 ## Future Implementations

-- connect to google books api to use google to authenticate users.
+- Connect to google books api to use google to authenticate users.
-- ability to put up books for trade with other users.
+- Ability to put up books for trade with other users.
-- track friends booktale progress (follow)
+- Track friends booktale progress (follow)
+- Book recommendations based on like genre (potential advertisement opportunity)